Table of Contents

 Gold is taxed at 3%, whereas precious and semi-precious stones are taxed at 0.25%.

-What is the 4 structure of GST?
+What are the 4 Structures of GST?

 As explained in the previous section, the GST regime in India has multi-tier tax structures to accommodate different goods and services.
 There are essentially 4 tax structures for GST: 5%, 12%, 18% and 28%